Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Theoretical Analysis

-We differ the details of the proof to the \Cref{sec:boosting-proofs}.
+where $F_{t,j}$ and $g_j$ are the $j^{\text{th}}$ coordinates of the functions $F_t$ and $g$ respectively. \end{theorem} We defer the details of the proof to the \Cref{sec:boosting-proofs}.
 The main idea behind the proof is to bound the rate of convergence of the algorithm towards the minimax solution.
 This proceeds by maintaining a potential function and keeping track of its progress through the algorithm.
 The bounds and techniques here are general in the sense that for various objectives and loss functions appropriate designed weak learners give similar rates of convergence to the minimax solution.
 Furthermore, a stronger version that shows exponential rates can be shown by additionally assuming an edge for the weak learner.

-In addition to the claim above about the in sample risk, we also show that the algorithm has a strong out of sample guarantee.
+In addition to the claim above about the in-sample risk, we also show that the algorithm has a strong out-of-sample guarantee.
 We show this by bounding the generalization error of the algorithm in terms of the generalization error of the class $\mcF$.
-In the following theorem, we restrict to the case of binary classification for simplicity but general result follow along similar lines.

-Let $\mathcal{C}_T$ denote the class of functions of the form where $h_t$ are functions in class $\mathcal{F}$.
-Then we have the following generalization guarantee:
+In the following theorem, we restrict to the case of binary classification for simplicity, but the general result follow along similar lines.
+Let $\mathcal{C}_T$ denote the class of functions of the form where $f_t$ are functions in class $\mathcal{F}$.
+We then have the following generalization guarantee: \begin{theorem}[Excess Risk] Suppose data $D$ contains of $N$ iid samples from distribution $\mathcal{D}$ and that the function $g$ has $\epsilon$ margin on data $D$ with probability $\mu$, i.e., $\Pr_{x \sim D} \left[ \abs{g(x)} < \epsilon \right] < \mu $.
+Further, suppose that the class $\mathcal{C}_T$ has VC dimension $d$.
+Then, for $T \ge 4G_\infty^2 \ln 2N / \epsilon^2$, with probability $1 - \delta$ over the samples, the output $F_T$ of \cref{alg:algorithm1} satisfies: